shephertz/App42_Unity3D_SDK/README.md

 1. [Register] (https://apphq.shephertz.com/register) with App42 platform
 2. Create an app once you are on Quick start page after registration.
-3. If you are already registered, login to [AppHQ] (http://apphq.shephertz.com/app42Login) console and create an app from App Manager Tab
+3. If you are already registered, login to [AppHQ] (http://apphq.shephertz.com/register/app42Login) console and create an app from App Manager Tab
-4. Download the unity 3d sdk .
+4. [Download](https://github.com/shephertz/App42_Unity3D_SDK/archive/master.zip) the unity 3d sdk .
-5. open the project in unity and add assest into it.
+5. open the project in unity .
-6. Double click on the project(script) sample code will open..
+6. Double click on the project sample code will open..
 7. Initailize your apiKey and secretKey in ServiceAPI
-8. Save the project and run on utity.
+8. Save the project and run on unity.

 # Design Details: